Sedeprivationism: The theory

-The Thesis of Cassiciacum, as held by the Istituto Mater Boni Consilii and others, contends that both aspects are required and that if any candidate fails either one, he would not be elected to the office of pope.
-The Catholics adhering to the thesis hold that all claimants of the papal office from at least Paul VI to Francis are invalid and do not hold the papal office except by right of designation because of a failure to receive the form of the papacy (i.e. the authority) because his acceptance is impeded by a defective intention arising from their manifest disposition of apostasy.
+The theory holds that John XXIII and all his successors have only satisfied the first of these requirements and not the second.
+Thus they did not hold the papal office except by right of designation because of a failure to receive the form of the papacy (i.e. the authority) because his acceptance is impeded by a defective intention arising from their manifest disposition of apostasy.

-According to des Lauriers's thesis, Paul VI, John Paul I, John Paul II, and possibly John XXIII, were or are defective popes because of their alleged espousal of modernism, which des Lauriers considers to be heresy.
-Thus, their consent to become pope was faulty or defective and so they were legally designated to be pope yet became deprived of attaining full succession to the authority of Peter.
-Des Lauriers's thesis holds that the Vatican II popes succeed as legal designees to the papacy and continue the line of Saint Peter materially, which means that the Vatican II popes are legitimate designees to be true popes but not formally.
-As such, they lack jurisdictional authority because of the obstacle that they posit to the reception of the authority.
-They are not the authority, true popes or true bishops, but they are legally in the position to become true popes and bishops if they remove the obstacle to the reception of the authority of the office.
-It is implicit that Benedict XVI and Francis would have received the same judgement from des Lauriers.

 In explaining the position of sedeprivationism, sedevacantist bishop Donald Sanborn writes:

 Because the power of designation to office pertains to the purely legal and material side of authority, the Novus Ordites possess the power to legitimately designate to positions of power, until such time as this power is legally removed from them.

 As a result, there is a material hierarchy in place, i.e., someone legally nominated to be a pope, and others legally nominated to be bishops, and others legally nominated to be electors of popes, but none of these has any jurisdiction, and obedience is owed to none of them.
 Because they lack the authority, which is the form which makes them to be what they are, Ratzinger is a false pope and the bishops are false bishops.
 The cardinals are true electors, to the extent that they are legally nominated to be designators of the pope.
 But their role pertains to the material order of authority, the order of designation only.